-Do you approach Reiki as a technique to perfect or a practice to explore?
+Do you approach Reiki healing as a technique to perfect or a practice to explore?

 Maybe you’re wondering, what’s the difference?

 If you approach your Reiki self-treatment as a technique, then you likely have some concern — anxiety even — about doing it correctly, or well, or even — perfectly.

 Then on any day that your Reiki self-treatment doesn’t meet your expectations, you struggle with that internal yardstick of PRAISE&BLAME, looking so hard for evidence you’re doing it right and so sure you’re doing it wrong — that you miss the big picture: the all important fact that you are practicing, you are giving yourself a Reiki treatment.

 This approach leads many students to stop self-treatment, because in their minds, they can’t do it “good enough” to make it worth doing (this also happens with other practices such as meditation and yoga).